anderslanglands/ustr/README.md

 This crate is directly inspired by [OpenImageIO's ustring](https://github.com/OpenImageIO/oiio/blob/master/src/include/OpenImageIO/ustring.h) but it is NOT binary-compatible (yet).
-The underlying hash map implementation is directy ported from OIIO (but without the binning).
+The underlying hash map implementation is directy ported from OIIO.

 ```rust
 use ustring::{UString, u};